 Is there anything else I should know?

 Pregnancy usually causes a slightly decreased PCV due to extra fluid in the blood.

-Living at high altitudes causes an increased PCV - this is your body's response to the decreased oxygen available at these heights.
+Living at high altitudes causes an increased PCV - this is your body's response to the decreased pressure of oxygen available at these heights.

 How do you treat anaemia?

 How do you treat polycythaemia?

 Treatment aims to prevent symptoms and complications and treat underlying causes.
 This may be done by removing blood or taking medication to reduce PCV.
 You may be given medication to prevent blood clots.
 Improving lifestyle such as stopping smoking, drinking less alcohol and losing weight can decrease risk of potential blood clots.